 A valid DMR ID is only required by the network/server you use.
-The openSPOT3 only displays a warning about that and does not care if your ID is valid or not.
-We update the DMR ID database weekly, usually on Mondays.
-Wait for the next update and your DMR ID will be there.
+The openSPOT4 only displays a warning about that and does not care if your ID is valid or not.

 Battery is charged to 100% and shows (ex.)
 92% when unplugged